ramsai924/-MS_Ms06_Pegasus_Tep_Hyderabad_2020_6/Readme.md

 # Milestone-6: Hackers read news too you know

+1. Ram Sai

+2. Abhishek Dube

+3.Subhakanta Pati

 ## Learning Competencies

-At the end of this milestone you will learn
+At the end of this milestone, you will learn

 - Reading and understanding code
 - Backend vs Frontend